 OGS will contact each student with their immigration requirements.
 If you are applying for a visa before you depart for Argentina, please remain in touch with your advisor at OGS to ensure that you are completing the required steps.
 If you are applying for a visa after arrival, you will receive an email prior to departure detailing the in-country visa process.

 PLEASE NOTE: If you have been admitted to study at an NYU site abroad and are in the process of changing your name, gender, or any biographical information on your passport, we encourage you to complete that process before applying for a visa.
-If timing will not allow for this, we recommend that you wait to formalize these changes until your program has finished.
+If timing will not allow for this, we recommend that you wait to formalize these changes until you have returned from your semester or academic year away.
 Please contact OGS if you have any questions.